kunalkanojia/kunalkanojia.github.io/_posts/2016-07-04-event-sourcing-part-1.markdown

 Eventuate provides several abstractions for building event sourced application components.
 We will be using two of those [EventSourcedView](http://rbmhtechnology.github.io/eventuate/reference/event-sourcing.html#event-sourced-views) and [EventSourcedActor](http://rbmhtechnology.github.io/eventuate/user-guide.html#event-sourced-actors).

-We will see how easy it is to implement asynchronous event-sourced app with Play and eventuate.
-We just need to implement our events and domains, persistence and replaying of events will be taken care by eventuate provided actors.
+We will see how easy it is to implement asynchronous event-sourced app with eventuate.
+We just need to implement our events and domains.
+Persistence and replaying of events will be taken care by eventuate provided actors.

 But what about Akka Persistence?

-Eventuate is very similar to akka persistence and I could have used it as well.
+Eventuate is similar to akka persistence and I could have used it as well.
 Maybe in another post I'll change this to use AP and then compare it with eventuate implementation.
 For now read here how they compare here - [Martins Blog](http://krasserm.github.io/2015/05/25/akka-persistence-eventuate-comparison/)

-_Another good thing I would like to point out about eventuate is - Martin and his team are very helpful.
-You will always see quick response from Martin to any questions or problems on the eventuate gitter channel._
+_Another good thing I would like to point out about eventuate is - Martin and his team is very helpful.
+You will always see quick response from Martin to any questions or problems posted on the eventuate gitter channel._

 ### tl;dr
-If you are don't want to read more and dive straight into the code, then grab it here - [GitHub](https://github.com/kunalkanojia/react-play-eventsourcing )
+If you are don't want to read more and dive straight into the code, then grab it here - [GitHub Repo](https://github.com/kunalkanojia/react-play-eventsourcing )

 ### Architecture Overview